davwood/davwood.github.io/source/_posts/2014-04-09-drawing-a-world-map-with-d3.markdown

 This was a bit of a shortcut as it may have been easier to update my data in step 1 with the countries I had visited and could then just colour them as a group.

 In any case I really like the finished product.
-Very elegant.
-Now I clearly need to get cracking and travel to Africa and Asia.
+Very nice.
+Now I clearly need to get cracking and travel to Africa and Asia. :)